mitjafelicijan/mitjafelicijan.com/content/posts/2024-03-10-the-abysmal-state-of-linux-in-the-year-2024.md

 There is also this big elephant in the room, the users.
 They aren't concerned about package dependencies.
-They don't care if an application is 20 MB bigger.
+They don't care if an application is 20 megabytes bigger.
 Nobody cares!
-But they certainly do care about borked systems and non-working dependencies and hunting for solutions why `libFlac` was not found even though they have it installed.
+But they certainly do care about borked systems and non-working dependencies and hunting for solutions why `libFlac` was not found even though they have it installed (allthough slightly different version).

 Operating systems should abstract these complexities away from the user.
 And I am not saying that the Linux kernel is at fault.
 I mean the